RohitGH29/CI-CD-DockerFlask/README.md

 ---

-## Step 1: Install Jenkins on Your EC2 Instance
+## Step 1: Install Docker on Your EC2 Instance

 1. **Docker Installed**:
    - Install Docker and configure it: